rafaelpcarneiro/simulationCredCardFrau/README.md

 (constraint p0 + p1 + p2 == 1)

 At the end of the simulation we have a sequence _S0_, _S1_, _S2_, ..., of random variables, saved in a csv file.
-The csv file consists of rows representing the times a credit card was used and the columns represent the main data desired.
+The csv's rows represent the times a credit card was used and the columns represent the main data desired.
 The column atributes are:
 * **clientID**: client's ID;